Sunday, February 19, 2012

 A Life With No Boundaries — Hazel Laura Elwood

-B. 10 Apr 1901 in Los Angeles, California
+B. 10 Apr 1901 in Los Angeles, California1

-M. (1) 11 Feb 1921 in Los Angeles, California
+M. (1) 11 Feb 1921 in Los Angeles, California2

 Husband: Thomas Michael Mitchell

-M. (2) 19 Aug 1943 in Lordsburg, New Mexico
+M. (2) 19 Aug 1943 in Lordsburg, New Mexico3

 Husband: Juan Marte

-D. 11 Jul 1964 in Encino, California
+D. 11 Jul 1964 in Encino, California4

 There was something about Hazel Laura Elwood that is to be admired — despite growing up with very little, she lived life to the fullest.
 Perhaps it was the fact that early on, she had to do without, and she felt that she needed to make up for that later on.
 Hazel carried on through her adult years with little inhibition, and nothing held her back from doing whatever she wanted.

 From photos of Hazel as a child, we can get a glimpse of the environment she grew up in.
 In one portrait, she sat on the dirty steps of one of the rented houses where her family lived.
 As she gazed into the camera alongside brother George and sister Maudie, no one seemed to be aware that there was trash under their feet.
 This was around the time their father left, and conditions were about to get much worse.
 Eleanor took the kids to live in what was little more than a shack in the L.A. community of Edendale (present-day Silver Lake).
-Although their father came around periodically with money or food, they still never had enough to eat, and were forced to pick through garbage bins in the neighborhood looking for anything edible.
+Although their father came around periodically with money or food, they still never had enough to eat, and were forced to pick through garbage bins in the neighborhood looking for anything edible.8

 George, Hazel and Maudie in 1906.